SangramSA/Multimodal-Enterprise-RAG-System/README.md

 #### Metrics

-The system evaluates using DeepEval RAG metrics, following [DeepEval's RAG evaluation best practices](https://deepeval.com/docs/getting-started-rag):
+The system evaluates using DeepEval generator metrics, following [DeepEval's RAG evaluation best practices](https://deepeval.com/docs/getting-started-rag):

-**Retriever Metrics (RAG Triad)**:
-- **Contextual Relevancy**: How relevant are the retrieved contexts to the query?
-- **Contextual Precision**: Of the retrieved contexts, how many are relevant? (requires ground truths)
-- **Contextual Recall**: Of all relevant contexts, how many were retrieved? (requires ground truths)

 **Generator Metrics (Answer Quality)**:
-- **Hallucination Score**: Detects if the answer contains information not present in the retrieval context
+- **Hallucination Score**: Detects if the answer contains information not present in the retrieval context (lower is better, threshold: 0.5)
-- **Answer Relevancy**: Measures how relevant the answer is to the query
+- **Answer Relevancy**: Measures how relevant the answer is to the query (higher is better, threshold: 0.7)
-- **Faithfulness**: Evaluates if the answer is faithful to the retrieved context
+- **Faithfulness**: Evaluates if the answer is faithful to the retrieved context (higher is better, threshold: 0.7)

+These metrics focus on answer quality and are automatically calculated for each test case.
+Results are cached to avoid redundant API calls.

 #### Running Evaluations